 Variegation is the appearance of different colored zones in the leaves or stems of the plant.
 Variegated succulents have their names followed by "f. variegatus/variegata/variegatum" or "forma variegatus/variegata/variegatum."
 The abbreviation "f." and the word "forma" are not italicized (although the word "variegatus/variegata/variegatum" should be).

-Example: Lenophyllum guttatum f. variegatum or Lenophyllum guttatum forma variegatum
+Example: Lenophyllum guttatum f. variegatum or Lenophyllum guttatum forma variegatum.

-Example: Carnegiea gigantea f. cristata or Carnegiea gigantea forma cristata
+Example: Carnegiea gigantea f. cristata or Carnegiea gigantea forma cristata.

-Example: Pachycereus schottii f. monstrosus or Pachycereus schottii forma monstrosus
+Example: Pachycereus schottii f. monstrosus or Pachycereus schottii forma monstrosus.

-Example: Echeveria shaviana × Echeveria affinis = Echeveria' Black Prince'
+Example: Echeveria shaviana × Echeveria affinis = Echeveria' Black Prince'.

 Name Changes

-As taxonomists study plants, they sometimes conclude that a plant is named incorrectly and belongs to a different genus or species.
+As taxonomists study plants, they sometimes conclude that a plant is misnamed and belongs to a different genus or species.
 An example is Lace Aloe (Aristaloe aristata).
 Now listed as part of the Aristaloe genus, it was previously, and still is, in some cases, known as Aloe aristata.
 If you see two names listed for a succulent in a catalog or on a website and plan to look for the plant at a local garden center, record both names.
 Sometimes, grower nurseries have a stock of plant tags on hand and will use what they have, which might list an older name.

 Common Confusion